 First, be sure you are getting enough iron.
 To create rich healthy blood, you need to consume adequate levels of iron.
 Foods rich in iron build the blood.
 Think kelp, brewer’s yeast, spinach, lentils, beef, venison, raw pumpkin seeds, unsulphured Turkish apricots, molasses and beets.
 Speaking of beets, studies have shown beets also increase circulation, which may help promote healthy blood flow to the uterus!

-Women are deficient in iron are more likely to miscarry.
+Women who are deficient in iron are more likely to miscarry.
 Be sure you are consuming 15mg of iron daily.
 Iron deficiency is known as anemia, the best way to prevent anemia is by eating iron rich foods or supplementing with a whole food iron supplement.
 We like Blood Builder by MegaFood.

-Second, one nutrients stands out above all others for creating a healthy, rich uterine lining, that is L-Arginine.
+Second, one nutrient stands out above all others for creating a healthy, rich uterine lining, that is L-Arginine.
 L-Arginine promotes synthesis of Nitric Oxide (NO).
 Nitric Oxide is naturally produced by the body and is important for blood dilation, increases blood flow to the uterus, ovaries and genitals.
 L-Arginine promotes a healthy environment for implantation.
 One study showed that L-Arginine may improves the chance of successful IVF.
 You can learn more about this in our How to Increase Your IVF Success Rate Naturally guide.

 Note: L-Arginine should not be taken if you have herpes as it can trigger an outbreak.